History

 2016

-The 2016 conferences were held in Indianapolis in June and Boise in July.
-Indianapolis was produced by New Renaissance Arts Movement and hosted by Indy Vineyard Church, a fellowship that has pioneered arts ministry since the early ’90s and values the arts as an expression of God’s love.
+he 2016 conferences were held in Indianapolis in June and Boise in July.
+Indianapolis was produced by New Renaissance Arts Movement and hosted by Indy Vineyard Church, a fellowship that has pioneered arts ministry since the early '90s and values the arts as an expression of God's love.
 It featured several sessions with speakers like acclaimed artist Makoto Fujimura, a field trip to the innovative Harrison Center for the Arts, and a stunning performance from Ad Deum Dance, Company, as well as over a dozen workshops.
-See the 2016 Indy video titles HERE, see the speakers HERE.
-See the 2012-2018 videos available by Year and Topic!
+See the video titles HERE.
+See the speakers HERE.

 The 2016 Boise conference was produced by VineArts Boise in co-operation with New Renaissance.
 It featured renowned artists Roger Feldman and Scott Erickson and teachings on working with God, finding your own creativity, knowing your identity, the needs of artists, and loving people through the arts.
-See 2016 Boise the video titles HERE!
-See the speakers HERE
+See the video topics HERE.
+See the speakers HERE.

 2014

 The 2014 conference was held only in Boise, and is was a doozy.
-Our session speaker list was packed with talent and wisdom (see speakers HERE), including such creative pioneers as Dr. Colin Harbinson, and wonderful artists like Bryn Gillette.
-TED fellow Andrew Nemr shared his incredible tap talent in a improv jazz Collaboration with Manuel Luz.
-See the 2014 video tiles HERE.
-See the 2012-2018 videos, available by Year and Topic.
+Our session speaker list was bigger than ever (see speakers HERE), including such creative pioneers as Dr. Colin Harbinson.
+TED fellow Andrew Nemr shared his incredible tap talent in a improv Jazz Collaboration with Manuel Luz.
+See the Video tiles HERE.

 2012

 This was our inaugural year, with the first CreativeChurch Arts Conference in Indianapolis in June, and the second in Boise in July.
-Both events were covered in prayer and God “showed up” in wonderful ways.
+Both events were covered in prayer and God "showed up" in wonderful ways.
 The conferences exceeded expectations and many lives were changed and new arts ministries born.
 Arts ministry pioneer Rory Noland (The Heart of the Artist) spoke at both events, sharing his teaching of caring for artists.
 In Indianapolis, the conference (produced by New Renaissance) featured a mix of creative leaders from several Christian faith traditions, including Theresa Dedmon of Bethel Church, Redding, CA., a fellowship known for taking creative risks.
-The conference included a “Creative Room,” a space for creative processing, available all day, every day.
+The conference included a "Creative Room," a space for creative processing, available all day, every day.
 The Boise conference added Manuel Luz and special performances and workshops.
-See the 2012 Indy video titles HERE.
-See the 2012 Boise videos HERE.
-See the 2012-2018 conference video titles available by Year and Topic.
+See the video titles HERE.

 Values